 CES UNVEILED – FIVE OF THE COOLEST INNOVATIONS

 As every year, CES Unveiled was packed full of journalists and full of innovations.
-Notably, there were less hover-boards than last year, less gaming and more wearables, fitness, health and lifestyle products.
+Notably, there were fewer hover-boards than last year, less gaming and more wearables, fitness, health and lifestyle products.
 Here are five that caught our attention.

 This one stood out for style, design, and the sheer ingenuity required in fitting the technology into such a small and attractive space.
 Some consumers have been put off by fitness trackers because the space on their wrists is normally reserved for a watch.
 In addition, the heart rate monitor only seems to work when the product is on tightly, which can be uncomfortable.
 Motiv solved those issues and also tracks only your active movement.
 It uses raised heart rate as a prompt to start recording activity.